ccverak/carloscastellanos.dev/src/posts/2016-01-07-rubyist-by-accident/index.md

 ---
 draft: false
-path: "/posts/2016-01-07-rubyist-by-accident"
 date: "2016-01-07"
 title: "Rubyist by accident"
 category: general
-excerpt: "This is my Ruby story and how I discovered the language back in 2011"
+description: "This is my Ruby story and how I discovered the language back in 2011"
 keywords: ["ruby, programming, java, software development"]
 aliases:
   - /2016/01/rubyist-by-accident/